 You see a dialogue box which lets you choose your word-lists.

-You'll need to choose two word lists to make a key words list from: one based on a single text (or single corpus), and another one based on a corpus of texts, enough to make up a good reference corpus for comparison.
+You'll need to choose two word lists to make a key words list from: one based on a single text (or single corpus), and another one based on a comparison corpus of texts or reference corpus.

 You'll find that KeyWords starts processing your file and a progress window in the main Controller shows a bar indicating how it's getting on.
 After KeyWords has finished, it will show you a list of the key words.
 The ones at the top are more "key" than those further down.

-Don't forget to save the results (press Ctrl+F2) if you want to keep the keyword list for another time.
+Don't forget to save the results (press Ctrl+F2 or ) if you want to keep the keyword list for another time.